Free, But Not Easy

 Junior men’s basketball guard DeAndre Hall said his worst nightmare is choking: the failure of an athlete to maintain performance in big moments.
 “Whenever someone misses high-stake free throws, it is always over social media after the game,” he said.
 “I know I never want to see myself in that position, and I never want to see myself on Instagram missing a big shot, so I try to re-create those moments when I’m practicing by myself.”

 Dan Cohn, who has a masters degree in sports psychology and works at Greene Clinical and Sports Psychology outside of Philadelphia, said he guides young athletes to overcome psychological pressures.
 “A lot of it has to do with the magnitude of the moment.”
 Cohn said.
+Free throws are all mental.
+You can be the most athletic and have the best handle, but at the end of the day, games are decided by free throws.
+I train my free throw every day. — Sophomore Danny Young, Jr.

 “Typically, I help them develop some strategies to deal with the nerves that they might be feeling in that moment; how to build their ability to focus their attention on the task at hand.
 I make sure the athlete feels comfortable when talking to them, while giving them the proper space they need and reminding them it’s confidential.
 In some ways, I’m a mental coach for them,” he said.